Hands Nagoya: Recommended Shops and the Most Charming Items!

 There are several railway companies that operate train lines within Tokyo, all of which have their own routes and symbols.

-Trains With No Special Fares
+Regular Trains With No Special Fares

 普通 (Local): These trains stop at every station.

-快速(Rapid): These trains stop at fewer stations than local trains.
+快速 (Rapid): These trains stop at fewer stations than local trains.

 通勤快速 (Commuter Express): These trains run during peak commute times in the morning and evening, and stop at fewer stations than rapid trains; they are used on routes such as the Chūō Line, Keiyō Line, and Saikyō Line.